Last updated April 16, 2021

 Traveling out of the country may be a little tricky depending on the quarantine and border policies of the countries you may want to vacation in.
 We have more info on this when we talk about travel out of country.

 Airports are open!
-Passenger flights were put on pause since mid-April but resumed in the middle of May, with more and more flights added during the summer and fall months.
+Passenger flights were put on pause since mid-April but resumed in the middle of May.

 The country went on a strict lockdown in March which did a good job curbing infection rates.
 Since slowly opening up, numbers have been increasing, with a series of subsequence lock downs.
-There has been an increase as of late — as of January 14th, Lithuania has 2,310.6 active cases per 100,000 people.
+Things have been increasing, with a slight decrease only recently — as of March 16th, Lithuania has 655.8. active cases per 100,000 people.

 Out & About

-Lithuania has imposed a strict, nationwide lockdown until January 31, 2021.
+Lithuania has renewed their strict national lockdown until April 30th.
 Individuals are required to stay home except to go to work, shop for essentials, go to/from the airport, or for other essential services.
 Walks outside are permitted, but only with members of your household.
-Facemasks are mandatory in all public places.
+Facemasks are mandatory unless you’re outside in a public place, or while exercising.

 When the nation isn’t under lockdown, in-country travel options are a go, with buses and trains taking people to some of our favorite things to see in Lithuania.
 Plan on visiting pretty coastal towns, peeking around the famous Hill of Crosses, and spending weekends touring picturesque Old Towns.